lcmatrix/logopaed/README.md

-# Logopaed App
+# Logoquiz App

-Welcome to my Logopaed app.
+Welcome to my Logoquiz app.

 ## What is it?
 TODO